ajn96/iSensor-SPI-Buffer/README.md

 ### Program Flow

-The iSensor-SPI-Buffer application will be exclusively interrupt-driven to remove as much influence from the ST processor as possible
+The iSensor-SPI-Buffer communications handling will be interrupt-driven to remove as much influence from the ST processor as possible.
+A main cyclic executive loop handles command execution, interrupt generation, and diagnostics.

 **User SPI Interrupt**